edgarpf/aws-csaa-tips/README.md

 ## WAF

 - AWS WAF is a web application firewall that helps protect your web applications from common web exploits that could affect application availability, compromise security, or consume excessive resources.

-## AWS CloudHSM

-- AWS CloudHSM provides hardware security modules in the AWS Cloud.

-## KMS

-- You should consider using AWS CloudHSM over AWS KMS if you require:

-  * Keys stored in dedicated, third-party validated hardware security modules under your exclusive control.
-FIPS 140-2 compliance.
-  * Integration with applications using PKCS#11, Java JCE, or Microsoft CNG interfaces.
-  * High-performance in-VPC cryptographic acceleration (bulk crypto).

 ## Elastic IP